Gym Flooring Material Types

 Carpet Gym Flooring

-If impact absorption is the primary concern you may even want to try roll out carpet topped mats, which are commonly used in cheerleading, gymnastics and martial arts gyms.
+If impact absorption is the primary concern, you may even want to try roll-out carpet-topped mats, which are commonly used in cheerleading, gymnastics, and martial arts gyms.

-Athletic carpet is almost always bonded to foam, or bitumen for cushion and/or durability.
+Athletic carpet is almost always bonded to foam or bitumen for cushion and/or durability.

 There is also rubber gym flooring that is blended with cork for its sustainability and fatigue relief properties.